Cecil B. DeMille: Style and themes

 DeMille was interested in art and his favorite artist was Gustave Doré; DeMille based some of his most well-known scenes on the work of Doré.
 DeMille was the first director to connect art to filmmaking; he created the title of "art director" on the film set.
 DeMille was also known for his use of special effects without the use of digital technology.
 Notably, DeMille had cinematographer John P. Fulton create the parting of the Red Sea scene in his 1956 film The Ten Commandments, which was one of the most expensive special effects in film history, and has been called by Steven Spielberg "the greatest special effect in film history".
-The actual parting of the sea was created by releasing 360,000 gallons of water into a huge water tank split by a U-shaped trough, overlaying it with film of a giant waterfall that was built on the Paramount backlot, and playing the clip backwards.
+The actual parting of the sea was created by releasing 360,000 gallons of water into a huge water tank split by a U-shaped trough, overlaying it with a film of a giant waterfall that was built on the Paramount backlot, and playing the clip backward.

-Aside from his Biblical and historical epics which are concerned with how man relates to God, some of DeMille's films contained themes of "neo-naturalism" which portray the conflict between the laws of man and the laws of nature.
+Aside from his Biblical and historical epics, which are concerned with how man relates to God, some of DeMille's films contained themes of "neo-naturalism", which portray the conflict between the laws of man and the laws of nature.
 Although he is known for his later "spectacular" films, his early films are held in high regard by critics and film historians.
-DeMille discovered the possibilities of the "bathroom" or "boudoir" in film without being "vulgar" or "cheap".
+DeMille discovered the possibilities of the "bathroom" or "boudoir" in the film without being "vulgar" or "cheap".
 DeMille's films Male and Female, Why Change Your Wife?, and The Affairs of Anatol can be retrospectively described as high camp and are categorized as "early DeMille films" due to their particular style of production and costume and set design.
 However, his earlier films The Captive, Kindling, Carmen, and The Whispering Chorus are more serious films.
 It is difficult to typify DeMille's films into one specific genre.
 His first three films were Westerns, and he filmed many Westerns throughout his career.
 However, throughout his career, he filmed comedies, periodic and contemporary romances, dramas, fantasies, propaganda, Biblical spectacles, musical comedies, suspense, and war films.
 At least one DeMille film can represent each film genre.
 DeMille produced the majority of his films before the 1930s, and by the time sound films were invented, film critics saw DeMille as antiquated, with his best filmmaking years behind him.